codetalkio/serverless-federated-graphql/README.md

 <img width="1377" alt="Apollo as Server in Lambda Screenshot 2023-10-30 at 23 19 50" src="https://github.com/codetalkio/apollo-router-lambda/assets/1189998/e7167483-96a1-48b3-99c3-0df5748f1850">

-Breadown of only the router (making no queries to subgraphs):
+Breakdown of only the router (making no queries to subgraphs):

 | Measurement (ms) | 128 MB | 256 MB | 512 MB | 1024 MB | 2048 MB |
 |-------------|-------------|-------------|-------------|-------------|-------------|